Background pattern

 • This means that the medicine has been administered.
 Contact your doctor if you do not see the green indicator.

 You may see a small amount of blood at the injection site.
-You can press a cotton or gauze swab against it for 10 seconds.
+You can press a cotton ball or gauze against the site for 10 seconds.
 Do not rub the injection site.
-If necessary, you can cover it with a small adhesive plaster.
+If necessary, you can cover it with a small adhesive bandage.

-• Medicines should not be disposed of through the drains or in the rubbish.
-Ask your pharmacist how to dispose of the packaging and the medicines that are no longer needed.
-By doing so, you will help protect the environment.
-The disposal of unused medicines and all materials that have come into contact with them will be carried out in accordance with local regulations.
+• Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and any unused medicinal products.
+This will help protect the environment.
+The disposal of unused medicinal products and all materials that have come into contact with them will be carried out in accordance with local regulations.

 If you have any questions, consult a doctor, pharmacist, or nurse who is familiar with Hyrimoz.